|

 Adrien Auclert, Stanford University and NBER

-Hannes Malmberg, University of Minnesota-Madison
+Hannes Malmberg, University of Minnesota

 Frederic Martenet, Stanford University